 To understand a 51% attack in its full, here are brief crypto basics on consensus protocols.
 Back in 2009, a creator of the first cryptocurrency, Satoshi Nakamoto, introduced a proof-of-work (PoW) algorithm in his bitcoin white paper.
 According to the document, all participants of the network (nodes) have to solve algorithmic tasks using the hashing power of the hardware in order to add new blocks to the blockchain.

-Once a miner or a group of united miners (a cartel or a mining pool) possess more than 50% of hashing power over the network, they can control the network.
+Once a miner or a group of united miners (a cartel or a mining pool) possesses more than 51% of hashing power over the network, they can control the network.
 Controlling the network means the bad actors will be able to double-spend their coins as well as decide what transaction to process and add to the blockchain.

-However, a miner who obtain 51% or more of the network’s hashing power, cannot reverse transactions that already taken place, seize the funds from the accounts, or create new coins.
+However, a miner who obtains 51% or more of the network’s hashing power, cannot reverse transactions that are already taken place, seize the funds from the accounts, or create new coins.

 To initiate a 51% attack on the network that is built upon a proof-of-stake (PoS) consensus mechanism, a participant of the network must obtain over 51% of the cryptocurrency.

 The 51% attack is an infrequent event.
 The blockchain industry has experienced several attacks over ten years of its existence.
 However, sometimes a 51% attack might be arranged intentionally in order to eliminate bad actors from the network.